zju-vipa/Odyssey/MineMA-Model-Fine-Tuning/README.md

 ## Model Fine-Tuning

-The MineMA-8B series models from our Minecraft domain knowledge expert series models MineMA, which were fine-tuned in our research, have been publicly released on Huggingface.
+The MineMA-8B series of models and MineMA-70B series of models from our Minecraft domain knowledge expert series models MineMA, which were fine-tuned in our research, have been publicly released on Huggingface.
 You can access our models at [https://huggingface.co/Aiwensile2/MineMA-8B](https://huggingface.co/Aiwensile2/MineMA-8B).

 The code used to fine-tune these models can be found in the "LoRA Fine-Tuning Codes" folder.
 Specifically, the "LLaMA2 Fine-tune code.py" and "LLaMA3 Fine-tune code.py" files correspond to the fine-tuning of the LLaMA-2 and LLaMA-3 series models, respectively.